Is it worth buying Nikon D3400 in 2019? If yes, then what’s so great about it?

-In conclusion, I’d like to address most people’s concern and say that even though Nikon D3400 was released a few years ago, it is still a popular entry-level camera in 2018.
+I’d like to address most people’s concern and say that even though Nikon D3400 was released a few years ago, it is still a popular entry-level camera for 2019.

 I mean it’s the best value for the money DSLR today.

-If you have a few more bucks to spend, I definitely recommend you check out our . review of Nikon D5300
+If you have a few more bucks to spend, I definitely recommend you check out my . review of Nikon D5300

 Now, I’d like to hear from YOU: